NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-06.md

 ## Impact

-Server fingerprinting enables attackers to:
+Accurately identifying entry points enables testers and attackers to:

-- Identify server software and technologies in use
-- Research known vulnerabilities for specific versions
-- Tailor attack payloads and exploitation techniques
+- Map the full attack surface for authentication, authorization, and input validation testing
-- Reduce reconnaissance time and noise

-While not directly exploitable on its own, this information disclosure weakens the overall security posture of the application.
+- Identify hidden routes, parameters, and client-side endpoints
+- Prioritize deeper testing on high-risk inputs and exposed functionality

+While not a vulnerability itself, incomplete entry point discovery can result in missed findings and a false sense of security.

 -----------